pypeit/PypeIt/doc/dev/build_archived_sensfuncs.rst

 By default, this script splits the IDL output into two detectors (DET03 and DET07).
 Because the IDL output isn't always even in length, it is neccessary to pass "pad" to the script.
-Alternatively the script can generate spec1d files by treating the IDL output as a mosiac ('MSC03') by passing "nosplit":
+Alternatively the script can generate spec1d files by treating the IDL output as a mosaic ('MSC03') by passing "nosplit":

 For example, if the files from Google Drive was downloaded to a ``data_products`` directory.
 The below would create a ``spec1d_files`` directory with